stezu/node-stream/README.md

 [5]: https://coveralls.io/repos/github/stezu/node-stream/badge.svg?branch=master
 [6]: https://coveralls.io/github/stezu/node-stream?branch=master

-A collection of array-like methods for working with streams.
+A [Stream](https://nodejs.org/api/stream.html) is a core interface in Node which is generally misunderstood.
+Since Node doesn't provide a simple API for them, they are very often misused.
+This library aims to resolve those problems by exposing a collection of array-like methods for working with Node Streams.

+Every function in Node-Stream returns an instance of a *Streams3* Stream which means you'll be using the latest implementation of Streams.
+This library works with the latest Streams as well as Node 0.12 Streams.

 ```js
 const nodeStream = require('node-stream');